yihui/misc.js/README.md

 Find all section headings (`h1` - `h6`) and number them.

+## ol-id.js

+Add IDs of the form `li-N` to items in ordered lists, where `N` is the index of a list item.
+This makes it possible to reference or locate a specific item on a page by a hash in the URL.
+If you hold `Alt` and click on an item, you will get the URL with the hash in the address bar of your browser.

 ## render-katex.js

 Simply run `renderMathInElement(document.body)` to render math expression using